ckampfe/blade/README.md

   list-namespaces  List all namespaces dump-config      Print the current config help             Print this message or the help of the given subcommand(s)

+Arguments:
+  [DB_LOCATION]  Optional.
+Setting this environment variable overrides the db location set in the config file.
+If not set, uses the location set in the config file: ~/.config/blade/config.toml [env: DB_LOCATION=]

 Options:
   -h, --help  Print help